-Sections 494 through 497 of the Local Government Act and CSRD Development Procedures Bylaw specify the process by which a TUP may be issued.
+Sections 494 through 497 of the LGA and CSRD Development Procedures Bylaw (as amended from time to time) specify the process by which a TUP may be issued.
 Public notification and input is a central part of the process.
 Notification of the CSRD Board's consideration of a permit application must be mailed out to property owners and tenants of property within a specified distance of the subject land and placed in a local newspaper in addition to referrals for comments from key partners.